Mike Farris (musician)

 Mike Farris (born c.
 1968 in Winchester, Tennessee) is an American musician.
 He was the founder and lead singer of Screamin' Cheetah Wheelies but has been a solo act since 2001.
 He has put out four studio releases as well as a one live record as Mike Farris and the Roseland Rhythm Revue, as well as a charity EP as Mike Farris and the Cumberland Saints.
 His music is diverse but tends to be rooted in early American gospel and blues.
-He released the album Silver & Stone (featuring such esteemed musicians as Dave Lancio, Brother Paul Brown, Derrek Phillips, Gene Chrisman, Reese Wynans, and Joe Bonamassa) on September 7, 2018 to critical acclaim.
+He released the album Silver & Stone (featuring such esteemed musicians as Doug Lancio, Brother Paul Brown, Derrek Phillips, Gene Chrisman, Reese Wynans, and Joe Bonamassa) on September 7, 2018 to critical acclaim.